ernst96/D3/README.md

 ## Visualizing System Performance

-This is a prototype developed for a major music company to visualize supply chain system performance.
+This is a prototype developed for a major entertainment company visualizing supply chain performance.

 [Read more &#187;.](/timeseries)